 Pakistan is an undiscovered gem.
 Anybody looking for a REAL adventure will really, really like Pakistan.
 We’re really not overestimating this one.
 It’s one of the most beautiful places and is TOTALLY underrated.

-Travelling in Pakistan might be difficult at times.
+Traveling in Pakistan might be difficult at times.
 But thanks to great sources of support, like some VERY friendly local people and even police escorts, Pakistan is definitely safer than you think.

 Keeping your money safe in Pakistan

 Let’s face it, when it comes to you personally, the most common thing that’s likely to cause you any danger is being robbed.
 Petty theft occurs in Pakistan, like anywhere else.